Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

                         103,448
 ~~~

-Considering a similar example with 1% of packet loss, the UDP Bytes emited would be approximately 104,500 Bytes.
+Considering a similar example with 1% of packet loss, the UDP Bytes emitted would be approximately 104,500 Bytes.
 The resulting QUIC Efficiency Percentage would thus be calculated as:

 ~~~pseudocode
                         100,000